Zaradin/react-movie-labs/README.md

 -   Moive List in which an actor is featured in (actorDetailsPage)
 -   Sorting functionality in the Trending People page (Most to Least, Least to Most, Name A-Z, Name Z-A)
 -   Pagination to the Now Playing page
+-   Button to view similar movie recommendations in the movie details page

 ## Setup requirements.